🎁 GIFT VOUCHERS AVAILABLE 🎁

 The season of merriment shares its name with Christ; with its roots in Christian religion some devout folks follow advent wreath timings with a biblical crib in place five weeks prior to Xmas.
 When the final advent candle is lit on Christmas Day, baby Jesus is added to the Crib.

 Personally I’m drawn to the term Yuletide, with its roots in the Pagan calendar.
 Yule is a marker in the Celtic/Pagan wheel of the year occurring on Dec.
 21st.
-(But for now the Mum in me meets the needs of our bespoke handcrafted elf).

 If you hail from German heritage then Dec.
 24th is a more significant date and trees are often only put up the night before.
 Due mainly to the use of real candles adorning the fresh fir tree branches.